skiadas/SoftwareDevelopmentPracticumCourse/lessonPlans/lessonPlanDay1.md

 - Watch part of videos for Tuesday
 - [Clean Code-Remake (54m)](videos/01-clean_code.md)

-## Activity 4: IntelliJ practice
+## Activity 4: More Practice with IntelliJ

 30 mins

-- Code up example from Activity 3
+- Code up the `Circle` and `Point` classes from Activity 3

 ## Activity 5: Coding Exercise